 The Budget maintains our reserves, particularly the Countywide Emergency Contingency Reserves as noted before.
-Budgeted reserves as a portion of the General Fund budget remain at 5.76 percent.
-The utility payment provided by the Water and Sewer funds to the General Fund, made in FY 2011-12 does not recur.
-That revenue is available to WASD to support capital needs and loan repayments will start in FY 2013-14.
+Budgeted reserves as a portion of the General Fund budget remain at 5.5 percent.
+The first payment of \$5 million for the loan from the Water and Sewer Department is included in the FY 2013-14 Adopted Budget.